December 2018 Pending Home Sales

-- NAR released a summary of pending home sales data showing that December’s pending home sales pace was up 0.5 percent last month and up 0.5 percent from a year ago.
+- NAR released a summary of pending home sales data showing that December’s pending home sales pace was down 2.2 percent last month and fell 9.8 percent from a year ago.

 - Pending sales represent homes that have a signed contract to purchase on them but have yet to close.
 They tend to lead existing-home sales data by 1 to 2 months.

-- The U.S. pending home sales index level for the month was 110.1 October’s data was revised down slightly to 109.6.
+- The U.S. pending home sales index level for the month was 99.0.
+November’s data was revised up to 101.2.

-- In spite of the decline, this is the pending index’s 44th consecutive month over the 100 level.
+- December’s decline was the the pending index’s first drop below the 100 mark after 55 consecutive months over the 100 level.